-Mobile phones and electronic devices such as AirPods, smart watches etc are banned from the school site for all students in Years 7-11.
+Alderbrook School is a Mobile Phone free site at all times of the school day.
 Students in the Sixth Form are able to use their phones in the Sixth form area only.

-If a student is seen with a mobile phone or electronic device, the item will be confiscated and handed into pastoral.
+If a student is seen or heard with a mobile phone or electronic device, the item will be confiscated and handed into pastoral with no argument.
 PMs will monitor confiscations, speak to students and get parents to collect the mobile on the third and subsequent occasions.